Resilience-Biomarkers-for-Aquaculture/Resilience-Biomarkers-for-Aquaculture.github.io/_posts/2025-01-06-SY-explore-creating-nextflow-pipeline.md

 # Motivation
-Given the interesting results found during the previously posted ChatGPT work, there was some sentiment that the code I had consolidated from that session might be reusable if it were generalized.
+Given the interesting results found during the previously posted ChatGPT work, there was some sentiment that the python script that I had consolidated from that session might be reusable if it were generalized.
 I used this as an opportunity to explore creating a NextFlow pipeline, taking that python script as a starting point.